 - Identify the target population.
 Who is the specific population the outcome addresses? - Are realistic.
 Outcomes must be attainable.
 It is unrealistic to expect that all students will achieve 4.0 grade point averages.
 Unrealistic outcomes set your project up for failure and are "red-flags" for reviewers. - Are measurable.
 Outcomes must demonstrate clear achievement.
-A good outcome statement references easily-quantified indicators (e.g., test scores, absenteeism, grades, promotion rates). - Have deadlines.
-All outcome statements specify by when they are to be achieved. - Reference state, local, or school-defined baseline data or standards.
+A good outcome statement references easily-quantified indicators (e.g., test scores, absenteeism, grades, and promotion rates). - Have deadlines.
+An outcome statement should specify when it is to be achieved. - Reference state, local, or school-defined baseline data or standards.
 To determine if the goal is both reasonable and ambitious, include local baseline data for comparison.